projectexpert/pmis/change_management/README.rst

 =================

-Change Management for integrated with Stakeholders Requirements Management
+Change Management for integrated with Stakeholders Requirements Management and Risk Management

 Fully integrated with project_charter module enables the change management through the Change Request Document.

 Project requirements handled as change requests.

 Insert a project requirement and manage it through the change management.

 Chatter integrated - follow change requests and project requirement proposal through the approval process.

 Installation
 ============

 * The module automatically takes care of its dependencies and is ready for use after the installation

 Credits
 =======